How Much Does It Cost to Install Central Air?

 Pre-Installation Evaluation

 Some helpful things to think about when evaluating your home for a new air conditioning system include a careful analysis of how big of a system your living quarters need.
-The price jumps quickly for larger units, so it’s often smart to make sure you’re not over-building the cooling capacity for your project.
+The price jumps quickly for larger units, so it’s often smart to make sure you’re not overdoing the cooling capacity for your project.

 Ease of access for installing the bulky ducting system of a traditional air conditioning setup is important, so if you have a tight basement or attic crawl space, expect to pay more in labor costs than if you had more room to mount all the equipment and pipes easily.

 Also, think about where you’d want to locate the duct feeding into the room.
-You might have to cut through hardwood or tile, for example, to gain an access point for the air to flow, or there could be a spot in your house that needs a little more airflow and will therefore require multiple ducts into the room.
+You might have to cut through hardwood or tile, for example, to gain an access point for the air to flow.
+Or there could be a spot in your house that needs a little more airflow and will therefore require multiple ducts into the room.

 Though an AC installation typically just takes one day, if extensive cutting into floors or walls or ductwork is required, it could take several.
-If this might disrupt your quality of living, you’ll likely want to consider staying with family or friends as your central air is installed — or move into a hotel, the cost of which should factor into your overall air conditioning project budget.
+If this might disrupt your quality of living, you’ll likely want to consider staying with family or friends as your central air is installed — or move into a hotel, the cost of which should factor into your overall air conditioning home renovation budget.

 Types of AC Units